A young girl wearing a rainbow eye patch smiling a the camera. She is sitting up in bed holding a cuddly toy.

 Saying thank you

-After experiencing the care Moorfields provided to their daughter, Maisie’s parents began looking for ways to give back to Moorfields.
-Four years ago, they decided to take part in the Eye to Eye walk – Moorfields Eye Charity’s annual fundraiser.
-Along with Maisie’s extended family, they now take part in the event every year.
-As a family, they all see it as an opportunity to reflect on how far Maisie has come and to remind themselves of how lucky they are to receive treatment at Moorfields.
+As a family, they all see it as an opportunity to reflect on how far Maisie has come and remind themselves how lucky they are to receive treatment at Moorfields.

 The amazing work of the NHS staff has changed our lives and helped us so much.
 They talk to Maisie, make her feel relaxed, play with her and explain what they are going to do.
 Maisie now knows the eye doctor’ is a fun and friendly place.
-We hope that the charity can continue to fund patient support and find the best treatment and technology to help Maisie - and others.”
+We hope that the charity can continue to fund patient support and find the best treatment and technology to help Maisie - and others.

 Claudia Marr, Maisie’s mum